cetzjq05/mmdeploy/README.md

 ### Multiple inference backends are available

-The supported Device-Platform-InferenceBackend matrix is presented as following, and more will be compatible.
+The supported Device-Platform-InferenceBackend matrix is presented as following, and more will be compatible. more more test

 The benchmark can be found from [here](docs/en/03-benchmark/benchmark.md)